A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA: Search Statistics

 In our notation semi-coherent quantities are denoted either with a hat (e.g.\ $\hat{L}$) and/or with a subscript capital $N$ (e.g.\ $\Upsilon_N$) which also indicates the number of segments used.
 The number of segments measures the adjustable level of coherence used in the analysis.
 If $N=1$ then we recover a fully coherent quantity.
 For example, $\Upsilon_{N=1}$ is equal to the square of the phase-maximized value of the coherent detection statistic $\tilde{\rho}^2$.

 There is some freedom in how the segment frequency boundaries $f_n$ (for $n=1,2,\ldots,N-1$) are chosen.
 As discussed in Sec.~2 of Ref.~\cite{Bandopadhyay:2023}, possible choices include spacing these uniformly (or log-uniformly) in frequency.
 However, here the segment boundaries are chosen such that each of the $N$ segments contains an equal amount of squared SNR.
 As a consequence of this choice, the segment boundaries are themselves functions of the source parameters $\theta$; changing the parameters of a source effects not only the total SNR, but also how SNR accumulates over the frequency band.
 Therefore, $f_n$ is reevaluated for every new value of $\theta$ every time a semi-coherent quantity is to be evaluated.
 This differs from our previous work where the segment boundaries were fixed \cite{Bandopadhyay:2023}.
-For a linearly chirping quasi-monochromatic source (i.e.\ $\dot{f}_{\rm GW}\approx\mathrm{const} \ll f_{\rm{GW}}/T$), and in the case of a white instrumental noise PSD (i.e.\ $S_{\alpha}(f)\approx\mathrm{const}$), choosing the segment boundaries based on an equal squared SNR per segment can be shown to be equivalent to splitting the signal in $N$ equal length segments in the time domain.
+For a linearly chirping quasi-monochromatic source (i.e.\ $\dot{f}_{\rm GW}\approx\mathrm{const} \ll f_{\rm{GW}}/T$), and in the case of a white instrumental noise PSD (i.e.\ $S_{\alpha}(f)\approx\mathrm{const}$), choosing the segment boundaries based on an equal squared SNR per segment can be shown to be equivalent to splitting the signal in $N$ equal length segments in the time domain (see Appendix \ref{app:linear_chirp}).

-\subsection{Sampling Distributions}
+\subsection{Sampling distributions}

 The search statistics (both coherent $\tilde{\rho}(d,\theta)$ and semi-coherent $\Upsilon_N(d,\theta)$) are functions of the noisy data $d$ and are therefore random variables.
+The random element arises from the inclusion of noise in $d$, due to this the value of $\Upsilon_N(d,\theta)$ or $\tilde{\rho}(d,\theta)$ will vary at a fixed $\theta$ if the noise realization in the data ($d$) changes.
 If they are to be used in a search, it is important that the sampling distributions of these statistics (i.e.\ their probability distributions) are properly understood as these underpin the false alarm and detection probabilities for the search.
 The sampling distributions need to be known both in the case when the data contains only noise, i.e.\ when $d=n$, and also when the data contains the signal being searched for, $d=n+h(\theta)$.